The Namesake (short story): Literary significance and criticism

 The Namesake was inspired by her maternal uncle, William Silbert Boak, who died in the Civil War.
 For that reason, it has been deemed 'one of Cather's most autobiographical fictions'.
 The short story has been linked to Willa Cather's poem, The Namesake, which also broaches the subject of the Civil War, told from the perspective of a sculptor.

 The frame story has been deemed Jamesian.
-It has also been linked to One of Ours with regards to Claude Wheeler.
+It has also been linked to One of Ours with regard to Claude Wheeler.

 It has also been propounded that although it is set in Paris and Pennsylvania, it 'foreshadows the treatment of Nebraska'.